 Be cautious of public Wi-Fi

-While browsing the internet, you may stumble upon all sorts of sites in pursuit of information.
-Use sites with HTTPS certification because they indicate that the site is secure and can be trusted.
-You can identify HTTPS certification by the small green lock in the URL bar of the browser and HTTPS at the beginning of the URL.
+While browsing the internet, you may stumble upon all sorts of sites looking for information.
+Use sites with HTTPS certification because this indicates that the site is secure and can be trusted.
+You can identify security certification by the small green lock in the URL bar of the browser and if the URL has HTTPS at the beginning.

 Security issues are typically fixed through software patches and updates.
-Download app updates as soon as they become available.
+Download app updates from a trusted source as soon as they become available.
 Pay particular attention to updates on:

 Be wary of suspicious emails

-Phishing emails are designed to scam recipients into clicking something, downloading something, or transferring sensitive information.
-Phishing emails ask you to do something, so verify it is a legitimate email before doing anything.
-You should never be asked to send personal information over email.
+Phishing emails are designed to scam recipients into clicking something, downloading something or transferring sensitive information.
+Verify an email is legitimate before doing anything with it because phishing emails often ask you to do something.
+Typically, you won’t be asked for personal information via email.

 Enable ‘remote find’

-Smartphones are contributing heavily to an ever-growing stack of sensitive data that you don’t want to fall into the wrong hands, so being able to find a missing device quickly is imperative.
-Most smartphones offer a remote find option, which allows you to ping your missing device.
+Smartphones contain loads of sensitive data that you don't want falling into the wrong hands, which is why you want to be able to locate a missing device as quickly as possible.
+Most smartphones offer a “remote find” option, which allows you to ping your missing device.

 Set up remote wipe

-If your missing device can’t be found in a short amount of time, consider remotely wiping it and returning it to factory settings.
+If you lose your device and it can’t be found quickly, consider clearing its data and returning it to factory settings remotely.
 Generally, your data is backed up to the cloud for easy retrieval.
 Some devices offer this security feature by default, but there are also apps available for download.